 Location: The airport is about four miles (6km) north of the capital, Manama, on Muharraq Island.

 Contacts: Airport Flight Details: +973 80007777 (Local); +973 80114444 (International)

 Getting to the city: Many hotels operate courtesy buses for their guests to and from the airport.
 Taxis operate at the airport.

 Car rental: Budget, Europcar, Hanco, Hertz, Oscar, National, Avis, Gulf, Sixt, Al kobaisi and other companies operate from Bahrain Airport.

 Airport Taxis: There are taxis outside the terminal, but they tend to overcharge foreigners.
 It is better to phone for a metered taxi service.
 It is about a 15-minute drive to Manama.

 Facilities: Facilities include banks and currency exchange services, restaurants, cafes and bars, gift shops, a post office, communications centre, tourist information and a prayer room.
 The Bahrain Duty Free shopping complex is internationally acclaimed.
 Disabled facilities are good.

 Parking: Short and long-term parking facilities are available in front of the terminal.
 The cashier counters are available at the exits and they are open 24 hours.
-No credit cards are allowed, only cash payment.
 A free shuttle bus service operates between the terminal and the long-term car parks.